Informasjonsforvaltning/model-publisher/README.md

 % cd src
 % gunicorn wsgi:app --config=config.py
 ```
-## Running the wsgi-seriver in Docker
+## Running the wsgi-server in Docker

 To build and run the api in a Docker container:
 ```